brunompena/zsun-resources/README.md

 The update image includes OpenWrt 19.07.0-rc1 which is already outdated.

-You may flash the latest version found on [Releases](https://github.com/brunompena/zsun-resources/releases) as long as you follow the release instructions for using the *Recovery Image (CLI)* and **without** preserving any settings!
+You may flash the latest version found on [Releases](https://github.com/brunompena/zsun-resources/releases) directly on top of 19.07.0-rc1, as long as you follow the release instructions for using the *Recovery Image (CLI)* and **without** preserving any settings!

 # Recovery Image